26 Interesting Facts About Micronesia (Country)

 10. From 1947 to 1986, Micronesia was part of the Trust Territory of the Pacific Islands (TTPI), a United Nations trust territory administered by the USA.

-11. Micronesia is one of just 22 countries not to have an army.
+11. Micronesia is one of 21 countries that do not have an army.

 12. Instead, as a former US-administered territory, the USA provides aid and is responsible for Micronesia’s defence.
 In return, the USA can maintain military bases in Micronesia.